cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Commands Overview

-Commands that you are mostly going to use in this walkthrough are:
+Commands that you are use in this walkthrough are:

 ```bash
 # To get account balances during the tutorial: